 Payment for lost enjoyment of life

 These are a just a few examples of the many types of compensation you may be able to recover in your car accident claim.
-For a free review of your situation and free advice about your legal options, speak to a Long Island car accident attorney from The Law Office of Cohen & Jaffe, LLP, now.
-For a free consultation and case evaluation, call or e-mail us and we will respond immediately.
+For a free review of your situation and free advice about your legal options, speak to a Long Island personal injury attorney from the Law Office of Cohen & Jaffe, LLP, now.
+For a free consultation and case evaluation, contact us and we will respond immediately.
 We can come to you.